pyvista/pyvista-tutorial/tutorial/05_figures/README.rst

     p.show()

-Below is an example of a side-by-side comparisons of the contours and slices of a single datasets.
+Below is an example of side-by-side comparisons of the contours and slices of a single dataset.

 .. tip::